Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 This is where I'm at right now, making sure my crops are protected from all the nasties.

 We have taped each bed with copper tape to control slugs, snails, caterpillars, it's working marvelously.

+Tips:
+~ If you’re someone who’s keen to learn and invest time in gardening take this free course: NZ Certificate in Horticulture (General) Level 3 which is funded by the government from the open polytechnic university.
+I’ve started mine and it's super interesting, so much to learn :)

+To someone who’s new to gardening and knows nothing about growing veggies, it may sound overwhelming and of course a lot of hard work, but once you learn the basics and get the momentum, you’re going to be rewarded, trust the process!

+Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course our harvest as I go, am I being too optimistic? :D